mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Carrying repair drones allows a ship to make repairs during combat, allowing access to exterior components without risking crew.
 They also have sufficient intelligence to allow repairs to be initiated by a drone controller rather than a dedicated engineer.

 Repair drones allows a Traveller with the Electronics (remote ops) skill to use the Repair System action (see page 172).
-The repair drones are considered to have an Engineer skill level of 1 or the level the Traveller has in Electronics (remote ops), whichever is lower, in all specialities for the Repair System action alone.
+The repair drones are considered to have an Engineer skill level of 1 or the level the Traveller has in Electronics (remote ops), whichever is lower, in all specialties for the Repair System action alone.

 Critical Hit Repair Engineer or Mechanic Effect Spare Parts Required
 | 1 | 1 ton |